rolandbaer/simple-matomo-tracking-code/readme.txt

 1. Install and activate the plugin as you normally would.
 (You can find more details and instructions [here](https://wordpress.org/support/article/managing-plugins/).)
 2. Visit the "Simple Matomo Tracking Code" page in the "Settings" section and adjust the parameters.
-   Don’t forget to click "Save Changes" when you're done.
+   Don’t forget to click "Update Settings" when you're done.

 == Changelog ==